81 APS Airmen earn medals

 |0

-This work, 81 APS Airmen earn medals [Image 3 of 3], by Capt.
+This work, 81 APS Airmen earn medals, by Capt.
 Shane Ellis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT